 Single elevator access control

-The elevator is public in the sense that anyone can get an elevator by pressing the call button.
-However once inside the car, passengers will need to do a card read, which will allow them access to particular floors.
-This setup will typically have a call button in the lobby as shown below.
-The elevator access control groups program which specific floors to unlock based on the presented credential, and also defineshow long the buttons can be pressed after the card has been presented, e.g. 10 seconds.
+This configuration includes an elevator that is open to the public, in the sense that anyone can get an elevator by pressing the call button.
+However, once inside the car, passengers will need to present their credential to a reader, which will allow them access to particular floors.
+This setup will typically have a call button in the lobby, as shown below.
+The elevator access control groups program which specific floors to unlock based on the presented credential, and also define how long the buttons can be pressed after the card has been presented, e.g., 10 seconds.

 This is the opposite of the case above.
-Only a passenger with verified credentials will be able to call for the elevator.
-Once in the elevator, one will be able to select any floor to access.
-This setup has a reader in the lobby (as opposed to a call button) which allows cardholders to call a private elevator.
+In this configuration, only a passenger with verified credentials will be able to call for the elevator.
+Once in the elevator, the person will be able to select any floor to access.
+This setup has a reader in the lobby, as opposed to a call button, which allows cardholders to call a private elevator.

-This is a combination of the two configurations and has added security.
-Not only will a passenger require a card read to call the elevator, he will also need to do a card read once in the elevator, and only has access to particular floors which his credentials has allowed for.
+This is a combination of the two configurations above and has added security.
+Not only will a passenger require a credential to call the elevator, but they will also need to do an authorization once in the elevator, which will only provide access to particular floors which their credentials allow for.
 In addition to having a reader in the lobby, the setup requires a reader in the car.

 When a traditional DCS is used, the calls are given only from the Destination Operating Panel (DOP).
 For this reason, the card reader is integrated only with the DOP.
-Turnstile integration can be done to activate direct home oor call feature when a person passes through it.
+Turnstile integration can be done to activate direct to home or call feature when a person passes through it.

-Access control systems can take pre-determined actions, depending on trigger status from external systems, and send triggers to external systems like security, fire alarm, video, and emergency systems.
+Access control systems can take pre-determined actions depending on trigger status from external systems, and they can send triggers to external systems like security, fire alarm, video, and emergency systems.

-Elevator Access Control panels connect to 3 different main devices:
+Elevator access control panels connect to three different main devices: